 Diabetics usually face increased risks of developing infections in the mouth, lungs, urinary tract, in addition to yeast infections in women.
-It is therefore important to maintain good personal hygiene when you step outdoors in flu season.
+It is therefore important to maintain good personal hygiene when you step outdoors in the flu season.

 Risk of Stroke

-Strokes are a form of brain damage caused due to insufficient blood flow to the brain.
+A stroke is a form of brain damage caused due to insufficient blood flow to the brain.
 Typically, strokes are more common in the elderly, but diabetics are at a higher risk of getting strokes, regardless of age.
 Unfortunately, a stroke can lead to permanent damage, therefore it’s essential to keep a track of your cholesterol, blood pressure and sugar levels as they are reliable barometers of your health.

 Exercise regularly and avoid smoking to further reduce your risk of a stroke.